Type 2 diabetes: the role of food

 Protein does not affect blood sugar but can still help manage type 2 diabetes, through its appetite-suppressing effect, for example.

-Consuming proteinsmakes the body feel full.
-This helps to control appetite, decrease snacking between meals and eventually lose weight.
+Eating protein has a satiating effect on the body.
+This helps to control appetite, reduce snacking between meals and eventually lose weight.

 Eat balanced meals